-24 Events occurring after the reporting period
+23 Events occurring after the reporting period

-The Mother's Day Classic Foundation acknowledged on 1 September 2022 that a \$1.5 million donation would be made to NBCF in relation to the Mother's Day Classic Event held in May 2022.
+The Mother's Day Classic Foundation advised on 8 August 2023 that a \$2.55 million donation would be made to NBCF in relation to the Mother's Day Classic Event held in May 2023.
 All donations from the Mother's Day Classic Foundation are used for grant funding and grant making expenses.
-There are no other significant events occurring after 30 June 2022 that require disclosure in this financial report.
+In 2024, Mother's Day Classic participants will have the option of taking part in support of and fundraising for NBCF, Ovarian Cancer Research Foundation, or both.
+There are no other significant events occurring after 30 June 2023 that require disclosure in this financial report.